 What is CPM?

-As for online publishers and site owners, you’ll undoubtedly see CPM used by all ad networks and touted as the the de facto metric that you should be focused on if you want to earn more money.
+As for online publishers and site owners, you’ll undoubtedly see CPM used by most ad networks and touted as the de facto metric that you should be focused on if you want to earn more money.
 However, it was created by ad networks and is often manipulated by them to serve their end goal — to generate more revenue for themselves — which doesn’t necessarily mean more revenue for the online publishers and website owners.

 What you’ll find is that there isn’t a worse metric available for publishers.
-Below we’ll highlight why ad networks typically want you focused on increasing CPM’s and why it’s your best interest as a site owner or publisher to focus on a handful of other things instead if you truly want to increase your total site earnings Continue reading “What Is CPM & Why Ad Networks Use It As A Metric”
+Below we’ll highlight why ad networks typically want publishers focused on increasing CPM’s and why it’s in your best interest as a site owner or publisher to focus on a handful of other things instead if you truly want to increase your total site earnings Continue reading “What Is CPM & Why Ad Networks Use It As A Metric”

 How to Use Pinterest Promoted Pins